RADAR-base/RADAR-Overview/RADAR-Style-Guide.md

 The second paragraph of every repository will briefly discuss and link to any other RADAR repositories that interact with or depend upon this repository.

 #### Needed to build
+This section will describe the languages and libraries necessary to build this repository.
 - ECMAScript 5
 - node v5.0 or greater
 - npm